darachm/stanford-hurling/index.md

 </script>

-The purpose of the Stanford Hurling Organization is to promote the Irish sport of hurling among the Stanford University community.
+The purpose of this organization seeking to promote hurling at Stanford is to promote the Irish sport of hurling among the Stanford University community.
+This is not a student club or officially affiliated or representing the Stanford University[^disclaimer].
-Inter-collegiate competition is our main goal for training and events, but we also want to promote comradery and just having fun!
+Inter-collegiate competition between clubs is our eventual goal, but we also want to promote comradery and just having fun!
 So, whether it's to play competitively, to just hit it around and make some new friends, or to learning more about Irish culture and the fastest game on grass, join us at our next event.

+[^disclaimer]: there was a Stanford Hurling student club in the past
+    and it would be sure good if we can restart one!

 Are you near Stanford and want to learn more?
 Email us right now at